red5pro/streaming-html5/src/page/test/subscribeStatistics/README.md

 # Statistics Monitoring

-Both the `RTCSubscriber` and `WHEPClient` subscriber clients support the ability to monitor and POST statistics report data based on the underlying `RTCPeerConnection` of the clients.
+The `WHEPClient` subscriber client supports the ability to monitor and POST statistics report data based on the underlying `RTCPeerConnection` of the clients.

 ## Stats Configuration